WEEKEND GETAWAY IN OSLO, NORWAY

 The week leading up to my Oslo getaway I had a friend stay with me and I was playing tour guide all week long.
 We did so much the entire week that by the time Thursday came around I didn’t feel like playing tourist myself.
 I’ve been toying with the idea of just foregoing my trip overall but knowing myself I was going to end up going.

-I really had no expectations about Oslo.
+I really had no expectations about Oslo and the things to do there.
 I knew it was a green city, an expensive city, and a city people just pass through to go to other cities in Norway but I was actually pleasantly surprised to find out I enjoyed the city as much as I did.
 So what do in Oslo to get the most out of your weekend getaway?

 I arrive in “Oslo” around 1 pm on Friday, thinking this would give me an entire day to explore the city.
 Little did I know I booked a flight to the budget airport that is two hours away from Oslo.
 Who has an airport two hours away and still names it that main city airport??
 Only in Norway!
 By the time I reached the city center and got to my Couchsurfing hosts house it was way into the afternoon and time for some lunch.
 I decided to get food at the closest open restaurant around and stumbled into a place called Kampen Bistro.
 Unfortunately, they didn’t serve food until 5 pm, but instead of walking around for 45 minutes I relaxed, had a beer and enjoyed the ambiance and any warm weather I can get in Norway.
 The restaurant was very quiet and casual with a beautiful wooden patio; you can tell that the evenings get dim and romantic from the interior.
 The restaurant has a three-course menu that changes daily, so you’re always in for a surprise.
 My favorite way to eat!
 The servers were exceptionally helpful and translated the entire menu for me.
 I ended up having the mushroom risotto that night that was the perfect mix of creamy and flavorful.